 The best dumbbells have 2.5lb increments which are great for progressive overloading with.

-I use the Powerblock Elites (click here for the cheapest price).
-But folks from the UK will find the Powerblock Sports (click here for the cheapest price) to be much cheaper.
+I use the Powerblock Elites (you can find my hands-on review here).
+But folks from the UK will find the Powerblock Pro’s to be much cheaper.

 |Upper Body Dumbbell Exercises (+5% Weight)||Lower Body Dumbbell Exercises (+10% Weight)|